SawFowl/RegionGuard/README.md

-regionguard.staff.setlimit.claims - Change the claims limit of the player. regionguard.staff.setlimit.subdivisions - Change the subdivisions limit of the player. regionguard.staff.setlimit.subdivisions - Change the subdivisions limit of the player. regionguard.staff.setlimit.members - Changing the limit of members in the player's regions. regionguard.staff.adminclaim - Creation of subdivisions in admin regions.
+regionguard.staff.setlimit.claims - Change the claims limit of the player. regionguard.staff.setlimit.subdivisions - Change the subdivisions limit of the player. regionguard.staff.setlimit.subdivisions - Change the subdivisions limit of the player. regionguard.staff.setlimit.members - Changing the limit of members in the player regions. regionguard.staff.adminclaim - Creation of subdivisions in admin regions.
 ```
 #### Metaperms: